Peamouth: Human use

 They have been used as a food fish by people the past and are still fished for by anglers.
 In Bellevue City near Seattle has an online alert system which informs people when the peamouth appear to spawn in the local streams so that interested people can observe the spectacle, being informed by email whenever the fish are observed.

 Hybridisation

-Hybrids between the peamouth and the Northern pikeminnow (Ptychocheilus oregonensis) and the redside shiner (Richardsonius balteatus) have been recorded in Montana.
+Hybrids between the peamouth and the Northern pikeminnow (Ptychocheilus oregonensis) and the redside shiner (Richardsonius balteatus) have been recorded throughout North America.
+The latter hybrid was once described as Cheonda cooperi before its true nature was discovered.